 Steakhouses often use hot charcoal to cook their steak, which adds a smoky flavor and a distinctive charred crust.
 The heat from the charcoal helps to evenly cook the steak and contribute to its overall flavor profile.

-See also How to cook chicken tenders in a pan
+See also How long to cook dry lima beans in instant pot

 Overall, these techniques and attention to detail are what set steakhouses apart and allow them to consistently serve high-quality, delicious steaks.
 Whether you prefer your steak rare, medium, or well-done, you can trust that steakhouses have honed their cooking techniques to perfection to ensure a remarkable dining experience.